SergeiOssokine/droughwatch_capstone/docs/user_guide/user_guide.md

 ```bash
 make provision_inference_infra
 ```
-This will launch the terraform process which will ask you to enter the username and password for the database. **Make sure the password you enter is at least 8 characters long!** Don't forget these!
+This will launch the terraform process which will ask you to enter serveral things.
+First it will ask for the name of the _public_ key.
+If you have been following the guide, simply type in `id_ed25519.pub`.
+You will also need to enter  the username and password that you would like to use for the database. **Make sure the password you enter is at least 8 characters long!** Don't forget these!
 You will then need to answer "yes" and the provisioning will begin.
 It should take about 5 minutes to provision everything.

 To be able to visualize metrics in a nice grafana dashboard, two more short steps are needed: first connect to the bastion host, to generate an ssh tunnel that allows our local machine to access the database.
 This can be done by running (replace with the actual path!)